OVERVIEW

 Her research interests span communicable and non-communicable disease surveillance and prevention, the application of digital tools in healthcare, data-driven decision-making, and the pursuit of cost-effective interventions to improve public health outcomes.

-General and Secretary to Head DPHSR
+Administrator and Secretary to the Head of DPHSR

 Email: MphoSi@nicd.ac.za